 Set Up a Meeting

+Set up an informational consultation with your contact in the workplace if it's feasible.
+You might actually get some introductions to other colleagues, managers, or human resources staff while you're there.
 Mentioning that you would benefit from scoping out the work environment is often a convincing way to present the option of meeting at your contact's office.

-Meet Up for Coffee
+Meet for Coffee

 Bring a Business Card